 Place cookie sheet of veggies on top rack of oven (or use broiler).
 Rack should be roughly two inches from the top.
 Cook for 15 minutes or until broccoli and cauliflower edges start to get brown and crispy.
 You can smell when they’re done – yum!
 While that’s cooking, drizzle olive oil and heat in a large soup pot or dutch oven, over medium flame.
 Add sweet onion, garlic, saffron, turmeric powder and a pinch or two of sea salt.
 Saute until onions are translucent.

 Once garlic and sweet onion are softened, add couscous to the pot and stir consistently.
 This will toast the couscous and will keep it from becoming mushy.
 Toast for 2-3 minutes… couscous will start to turn a slight color.
-Add chicken broth and water.
+Add veggie broth and water.
 Bring to a boil.
 Add another pinch of salt and pepper.

 While that is boiling, drizzle a tiny amount of olive oil on a saute pan.
 Once hot, toss in mustard seeds and cumin seeds.
 They will sputter and splatter so be careful.
 This only takes a minute – so don’t burn them!
 You’ll suddenly smell the aromatic seeds and they are ready to throw in the pot of couscous.
 Reduce pot to simmer.
 Add roasted veggies, almonds, green onion, chickpeas, tomatoes and red pepper flakes.
 Stir until well mixed.
 Remove from heat when all liquid is absorbed.
 Add salt and pepper to taste.